Q-Agency/Q-Architecture/example/README.md

 ## Get started

-- To use Q-Architecture effectively, you must properly set up your service locator with GetIt.
-Start by calling setupServiceLocator() during app initialization to register global notifiers (GlobalInfoNotifier, GlobalLoadingNotifier and GlobalFailureNotifier).
+- To use Q-Architecture effectively, you must properly set up your service locator with GetIt (global notifiers, GlobalInfoNotifier, GlobalLoadingNotifier and GlobalFailureNotifier) and optionally set up observers for monitoring notifier lifecycle events.
+Start by calling initQArchitecture() during app initialization.
 Then register your dependencies in logical layers:
   1. Register repositories, services, and mappers as singletons:

 ```dart